-- It’s especially difficult to ‘leave work at work’.
+- It is incredibly difficult to “leave work at work”.

-- Sometimes the spouse who joined as the admin and finance partner (the wife often) can feel like they’ve sacrificed their career for that of the operations partner.
+- Sometimes the spouse who joined as the admin/finance partner can feel like they’ve sacrificed their career.

 - Sometimes the admin partner has joined out of necessity rather than from skill, training or experience in this field.

-6. Uneven power dynamic can cause tensions in the office and at home.
+6. Uneven power dynamics can cause tensions in the office and at home.

 7. Issues of hierarchy may creep into the relationship.

-9. Investing in a husband-wife business looks risky for outside investors
+9. Investing in a husband-and-wife business looks risky for outside investors.

-Do you experience some of those challenges in your family business as well?
-Most husband and wife partnerships do, but there is no reason why you can’t can’t learn to move past those challenges.
-In my experience, the key is clarity.
-Clarity about your respective roles, who does what and who is responsible for what, clarity about the Purpose of the business, clarity about direction and long term goals.
+Do you experience some of those challenges in your family business too?
+Most husband-and-wife partnerships do, but there is no reason why you can’t learn to move past them.

-When you get it right, when you get a husband and wife family business really working, there is nothing more satisfying.
-The two of you will develop your relationship to an entirely different level, the business will thrive and your family life will start to feel like a true partnership… I promise you
+The truth is, when you get a husband-and-wife family business working well, there is nothing more satisfying.
+The two of you will develop your relationship to an entirely different level, the business will thrive, and your family life will start to feel like a true partnership… I promise you.

 How do you compare against Bey and Jay?